jina-ai/clip-as-service/README.md

 - :telescope: **State-of-the-art**: based on pretrained 12/24-layer models released by Google AI, which is considered as a milestone in the NLP community.
 - :zap: **Fast**: 2000 sentence/s on a single Tesla M40 24GB with `max_seq_len=40`.
 - :traffic_light: **Concurrency**: support single-server-multi-client.
-- :smiley: **Easy to use**: require only two lines of code to get sentence encoding once the server is set up.
+- :smiley: **Easy-to-use**: require only two lines of code to get sentence encoding once the server is set up.

 ## Requirements